Updated: Jan 11

 Amelia Bedelia's First Valentine book read-aloud on YouTube - great for working on figurative language, multiple meanings since this is loaded with idioms

 Arthur's Valentine book read-aloud on YouTube

 Free Valentine's Day Boom Cards List - The Crafter Teacher put together a huge list of free Valentine's Boom card decks for speech.
-From this link, click Files, then click Free Valentine's Day Boom Cards - List, click Buy.
-Navigate to your library, click Files at the top, and download the list.
+After clicking this link, find Free Valentine's Day Boom Cards and click Add to Cart.
+Navigate to your library and then at the top (directly below the "Store" button) click PRINTIES, then Download File.
 You will be able to click the links directly to all of the free Boom decks listed!

 Valentine's Games, Videos, and Activities on Nick Jr. - huge assortment, great for preschoolers and early elementary and games include popular characters like Peppa Pig, Dora, and Bubble Guppies